Leszek II the Black: Final years

-In 1287-1288 the third invasion of the Mongols into Lesser Poland, led by Nogai Khan and Talabuga, took place, causing Leszek to travel to Hungary and ask for help.
+In 1287–1288, the third invasion of the Mongols into Lesser Poland, led by Nogai Khan and Talabuga, took place, causing Leszek to travel to Hungary and ask for help.
 This time, Lesser Poland was better prepared for the Mongol invasion than for the previous two incursions, with several more fortresses in Kraków and Sandomierz to defend the lands.

 It is believed that Leszek II initiated a process for the unification of Poland.
-According to the theory of historian Oswald Balzer, Leszek II called the First Piast Coalition, formed by four princes: Henryk IV Probus, Przemysł II, Henry III of Głogów, and himself, on or about 1287, whose main purpose was to arrange the order of succession in Lesser Poland.
-This hypothesis is refuted by modern historiography because of the known bad relations between Leszek II, Przemysł II, and Henryk IV Probus during this period.
+According to the theory of historian Oswald Balzer, Leszek II called the First Piast Coalition, formed by four princes: Henry Probus, Przemysł II, Henry III, Duke of Głogów and himself, on or about 1287, whose main purpose was to arrange the order of succession in Lesser Poland.
+This hypothesis is refuted by modern historiography because of the known bad relations between Leszek II, Przemysł II, and Henryk Probus during this period.
 On the other hand, the apparent national unification could have been a result of the growing cult to Saint Stanislaus of Szczepanów.

 Leszek died on 30 September 1288 at Kraków and was buried in the local Dominican Church of the Holy Trinity.
-After his death a violent dispute erupted among the main Piast rulers for the Seniorate Province.
-Eventually, Henryk IV Probus became the new high duke in 1289, but his sudden death one year later caused the Seniorate Province to pass to Przemysł II.
+After his death, a violent dispute erupted among the main Piast rulers for the Seniorate Province.
+Eventually, Henryk Probus became the new high duke in 1289, but his sudden death one year later caused the Seniorate Province to pass to Przemysł II.
 However, he was deposed soon thereafter (1291) on behalf of King Wenceslaus II of Bohemia, who claimed Poland.
-Having no legal grounds to reign, Wenceslaus II managed to obtain a document from his aunt Dowager Duchess Gryfina under which she ceded to him the district of Stary Sącz, which she finally received as her dower, with the doubtful inclusion of all of the Seniorate Province.
+Having no legal grounds to reign, Wenceslaus II managed to obtain a document from his aunt, Dowager Duchess Gryfina, under which she ceded to him the district of Stary Sącz, which she finally received as her dower, with the doubtful inclusion of all of the Seniorate Province.